 The simple way to know what vitamins and supplements to take

-Almost everyone has some experience with vitamins, even if the last ones you took were shaped like a cartoon family from Bedrock.
+Almost everyone has some experience with vitamins, even if the last ones you took were shaped like a cartoon family.
 However, with thousands of products on the market, the process of choosing the right vitamins and supplements can be overwhelming.
 The process is made even more complicated by contradicting information and misleading advertising.
 You know there is a way to improve your long-term health, but how can you make sure you are taking the right vitamins and supplements?

 The key is to know what essential vitamins and nutrients to look out for, to carefully assess your diet, and to consider how your lifestyle and long-term health goals come into play.
 Remember that vitamins and supplements are not meant to replace a healthy diet.
 Beyond nutrients, fresh fruits and vegetables provide antioxidants, phytochemicals, and fiber, all of which are important.